joshua-hampton/exiftool-handler/README.md

 - to display the metadata in a slightly nicer way than [ExifTool](https://exiftool.org/) allows natively

-The python module has been written with application of the National Centre for Atmospheric Science (NCAS) Image Metadata Standard in mind.
+The handler has been created with application of the National Centre for Atmospheric Science (NCAS) Image Metadata Standard in mind.
 However, it may be used in any situation for which embedded metadata fields need to be accessed.
+It can be used for files of the followin gtypes, amongst others:

+- Joint Photographic Experts Group (JPEG) File Interchange Format (JFIF), which is commonly referred to as JPEG
+- Portable Network Graphics (PNG)
+- Graphics Interchange Format (GIF)
+- Portable Document Format (PDF)

 The contents of this documentation page are as follows: